Contact Tracing, Quarantines, and Personal Safety Expectations

 In connection with the COVID-19 pandemic and compliance with the Governor’s Executive Order, Canyons School District requires students to wear face coverings while attending in-person school and school sanctioned events to the extent required by applicable federal, state, or local laws, regulations, ordinances, emergency orders, or state/local school board action.

 Except in very limited circumstances, face masks must be worn even when an individual is able to physically distance themselves.
-The requirement to wear a face mask applies to employees, students and staff even when they are alone in an office, cubicle, or classroom.

 Face Mask means a cloth face covering that covers both the nose and mouth.
 A cloth face mask:

 - must not have see-through openings that allow a view of the nose or mouth;

 - is made of synthetic or natural fabrics;

 - fits snuggly against the nose and sides of the face; and

 - does not have an exhalation valve or vent.